 Aosom Wanderer Review

-Cons: Plastic bottom rattles when carrying empty, heavy, axle mount for the trailer has a tendency to rotate forward on your quick release due to the torque from the weight
+Cons: Plastic bottom rattles when using empty, heavy, axle mount for the trailer has a tendency to rotate forward due to the torque from the weight

 Compare to Similar Products

 $127.99 at Amazon

 $169.99 at Amazon

 |Pros||Easy to assemble, spring loaded connection on the hitch allows for good tracking behind the bike, durable||Lightweight, large capacity, versatile||Easy to use, good tracking, simple assembly, affordable||Easy of use, smooth rolling||Easy to assemble, large storage capacity, affordable|